dmontaner/install_and_config_linux/python.md

     sudo apt-get install python3-pip
     sudo pip3 install --upgrade pip  ## ??? not sure about this

 Notes [from here](http://askubuntu.com/questions/612709/trouble-with-pip-on-14-04)

 1. `sudo apt-get install python-pip` installs pip in `/usr/bin`
 2. `sudo pip install --upgrade pip`  install pip in `/usr/local/bin`

+So after ugrading the two pip programs are still installed.
+Sometimes you may need to refress the search path in your shell (open a new one or jusr reboot)

     sudo apt-get install python3-pip